juwalbose/DynamicAtlasCreator/README.md

 assets > default Starling AssetManager class which will be populated with new textures

 The AIR version at https://github.com/juwalbose/DynamicAtlasCeatorAirDemo saves the created DynamicAtlas to ApplicationStorageDirectory for reuse after the first run.
-Web version ignores the texture 'frames' feature as we are adding textures to the asset manager.
-AIR version supports texture frames as we are dealing with a tangible texture atlas & not independent textures.
-Can be altered to support 'frames' if needed which will optimise the atlas.
+Web version ignores the texture 'frame' feature as we are adding textures to the asset manager.
+AIR version supports texture frame as we are dealing with a tangible texture atlas & not independent textures.
+Can be altered to support 'frame' if needed which will optimise the atlas.

 Thank you Ville Koskela & Daniel Sperl for all the support.